brianseidman/trmnl-read-it-later/README.md

 # Read It Later for TRMNL

 This shortcut sends an article to your TRMNL with a convenient QR code so you can read it later.

+For use with the TRMNL [Read It Later][8] plugin.
 Found an article, but don’t have time to read it?
 Let your TRMNL hold on to it for you!

 - [About This Plugin](#about-this-plugin)
 - [General Requirements](#general-requirements)